neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/cfp.md

 ## Submission Instructions

 Submissions should take the form of a short paper of up to **4 pages**.
 Additional pages containing references and appendices are allowed but the reviewers are _not obliged_ to refer to the appendices when reviewing the paper.
 Submissions should be made on **[Open Review]()** in a single `.pdf` file using **[this LaTeX style template](../assets/latex/timeseries-workshop-latex-template.zip)**.
 The review process in _double-blind_, so please ensure that your submission is properly anonymized.
-Papers that exceed the page limit or have not been properly anonymized will be rejected without review.
+Papers that exceed the page limit or have not been properly anonymized will be desk-rejected without review.
+Please note that the decisions will be made based on the submission and the reviews.
+Rejected and withdrawn submissions will not be made public.

 All accepted submissions will be accompanied by a poster presentation.
 A number of selected submissions will be invited for lightning and oral talks.